liquid-rocketry-illinois/RCP-Host/RCP.md

 To write to an angled actuator, additional parameter bytes are required.
 The first is the ID of the actuator to write to.
 4 additional bytes form a floating point value to set the actuator to, in degrees.

+### Motor

+This packet class is for controlling motors that are not steppers.
+These are motors where you can set/get the speed, but not exact position.
+This device responds to normal read requests.
+The response format is indicated in the data packets section.
+Motors cannot be tared.

+To write to a motor, additional parameter bytes are required.
+The first is the ID of the motor to write to.
+4 additional bytes form a floating point value to set the actuator to, in RPM.

 ### Sensor Read Requests

 This packet can be used to request a value from a READ ONLY sensor device on the target, or to communicate new